 Thank you all for your suggestions.
 I have just come back from the trip to Tasmania and it was fantastic.
 The weather was generally good.
 Tasmanian east coast is certainly one of the best places to go.
 We did stop at Richmond, browsed the historic buildings and shops, also stopped at Orford, Sorrell and Swansea but could not get to fruit picking.

-Thanks again and I hope your suggestions will help other Travellr users in future. about 7 years ago
+Thanks again and I hope your suggestions will help other Travellr users in future. over 7 years ago